The IRS requires you to make payments on quarterly estimated taxes when you’re making money from any source that isn’t subject to regular withholding.

 Unlike regular employees, whose payroll tax contributions are automatically withheld from their paycheck, businesses, self-employed people, those with a side job, and S-corporation shareholders pay four installments throughout the year.
 The goal is to estimate your actual earnings and avoid penalties for underpayment at the end of the year.

-Here are a few things you should know about quarterly estimated taxes.
+Our team at Founder’s CPA can help you with this, but for now, here are a few things you should know about quarterly estimated taxes.

 Due Dates for Quarterly Estimated Taxes

 If you own a business or receive income from a source other than wages, you’re probably required to make quarterly estimated tax payments.
 Thresholds are based on the previous year’s income tax return and your current year’s estimated income and expenses.